 DC PCSB is a member of the Community Schools Advisory Board which advises OSSE and the Mayor on the progress of community schools in the District of Columbia.
 The eight grantees in the Community Schools initiative provide wrap around services in the schools that they partner with such as home visits, mental and physical health screenings, regular school-wide activities, neighborhood engagements, and homegrown youth enrichment and development initiatives.
 While DC PCSB does not provide wrap-around services for schools, will continue to monitor the work of the Communities in Schools initiative in our role on the Advisory Board.
+In addition, DC PCSB is a member of the newly created Office of Out of School Time, which will help schools expand their services for students.

-DC PCSB also participates on the citywide working group to expand comprehensive behavioral health services to schools and through this effort will work to ensure that all charter schools have access to additional behavioral health services.
+Finally, DC PCSB participated on the mental health taskforce, a citywide working group formed to expand comprehensive behavioral health services to schools.
+Through this effort we hope to ensure that all charter schools have access to additional behavioral health services.